 Nitric oxide (NO), a molecule produced by many cells in the body, and has several important actions (click here for details).
 In the cardiovascular system, NO is primarily produced by vascular endothelial cells.
-This endothelial-derived NO has several important functions including relaxing vascular smooth muscle (vasodilation), inhibiting platelet aggregation (anti-thrombotic), and inhibiting leukocyte-endothelial interactions (anti-inflammatory).
+This endothelial-derived NO has several important functions, including relaxing vascular smooth muscle (vasodilation), inhibiting platelet aggregation (anti-thrombotic), and inhibiting leukocyte-endothelial interactions (anti-inflammatory).
 These actions involve NO-stimulated formation of cGMP.
 Nitrodilators are drugs that mimic the actions of endogenous NO by releasing NO or forming NO within tissues.
 These drugs act directly on the vascular smooth muscle to cause relaxation and therefore serve as endothelial-independent vasodilators.

-There are two basic types of nitrodilators: those that release NO spontaneously (e.g., sodium nitroprusside) and organic nitrates that require an enzymatic process to form NO. Organic nitrates do not directly release NO, however, their nitrate groups interact with enzymes and intracellular sulfhydryl groups that reduce the nitrate groups to NO or to S-nitrosothiol, which then is reduced to NO. Nitric oxide activates smooth muscle soluble guanylyl cyclase (GC) to form cGMP.
-Increased intracellular cGMP inhibits calcium entry into the cell, thereby decreasing intracellular calcium concentrations and causing smooth muscle relaxation (click here for details).
+There are two basic types of nitrodilators: those that release NO spontaneously (e.g., sodium nitroprusside) and organic nitrates that require an enzymatic process to generate NO. Organic nitrates do not directly release NO, however, their nitrate groups interact with enzymes and intracellular sulfhydryl groups that reduce the nitrate groups to NO or to S-nitrosothiol, which then is reduced to NO. Nitric oxide activates smooth muscle soluble guanylyl cyclase (GC) to form cGMP.
+Increased intracellular cGMP inhibits calcium entry into the cell, decreasing intracellular calcium concentrations and causing smooth muscle relaxation (click here for details).
 NO also activates K+ channels, which leads to hyperpolarization and relaxation.
 Finally, NO acting through cGMP can stimulate a cGMP-dependent protein kinase that activates myosin light chain phosphatase, the enzyme that dephosphorylates myosin light chains, which leads to relaxation.

 Tolerance to organic nitrates occurs with frequent dosing, which decreases their efficacy.
-The problem is partially circumvented by using the smallest effective dose of the compound coupled with infrequent or irregular dosing.
+The problem is partially circumvented by using the smallest effective dose of the compound, coupled with infrequent or irregular dosing.
 The mechanism for tolerance is not fully understood, but it may involve depletion of tissue sulfhydryl groups, or scavenging of NO by superoxide anion and the subsequent production of peroxynitrite that may inhibit guanylyl cyclase.

 Primary Cardiovascular Actions